Subscribe today and get the full print magazine sent directly to your home.

 By Danny Duncan Collum

-Living the Word: With the Eyes of Our Hearts
+Living the Word: SEPTEMBER Not for the Faint of Heart

 By Enuma Okoro